 After my neck surgery, I initially refused the offer of a home health specialist until my wife intervened and called them to come over.

-I was ashamed that I might need someone to help me get out of bed or relearn to walk with balance or to take a shower.
-But I needed the home health specialist to do all of that and more.
+I was ashamed that I might need someone to help me get out of bed, relearn to walk with balance or shower.
+But I needed the home health specialist to do that and more.

 With his encouragement, I changed my diet, began to exercise, and sought physical therapy.

 I sought counseling for flashbacks, which included cognitive behavioral therapy and EMDR.
 I began to write a daily spiritual journal.
 I began to feel whole in my mind, body, and soul.

 There is also a possible stigma for non-Christians pursuing wholeness in a Christian environment.
 Being a non-Christian, maybe a tire kicker, and exploring faith as part of a pursuit of fullness can be challenging and uncomfortable.

 Some Christians can be smug, self-righteous, judgmental, narrow-minded, and unloving.
 Guilt by association may be a concern.

 Yet, it is acceptable to their peers to read every self-help book.
 But the spiritual seekers are questioned if they begin to read the Bible or go to church.